9820 N. Turquoise Ave.

 An old 10’ x 10’ shed was removed and replaced with a 222 sq ft office/workshop.
 It is currently used for a studio space and has 220V capability and subpanel.
 A high-efficiency mini-split AC system provides heating and cooling for the livable space.
 Features include SIP panels, 2 solar tubes, CFL lighting, polyurethane insulation in 2” x 6” construction, with an 8’6” ceiling.
 It has a large double door entry, windows on 2 sides that open for ventilation and is clad in corrugated rusted steel with a custom layout.

-This home is truly designed for indoor/outdoor living.
+This home is truly designed for indoor/outdoor living and you can also visit their official site to know more about the services that they used to build this home.
 The cantilevered rear deck is built from moisture-shield decking, which should last a lifetime.
 There is additional decking material that will convey to a buyer, which can be used to build a lower deck.
 The current owners brought in several tons of dirt to help elevate and flatten the back yard, along with boulders that match the front yard and act as a retaining wall.
 New trees were strategically placed to help shade the house during the setting sun.
 The yard is surrounded by block fencing, which offers the ultimate in privacy.
 Mountain views can be seen from the front and back of the home.
 There is no better place to take in sunsets that the back deck; they are really breath-taking.
 There is a large sandbox out front that offers an additional play area, across from the front entry.
 Exterior lighting is CFL & LED.
 All of the box beams on top of the slump block walls have been insulated and the house has been extensively sealed.
 The original carport was abandoned to make way for a front patio space, which is enclosed by 3’ tall gabion walls.